 4800 Oak Grove Drive

 Reinier obtained his PhD at Delft, University of Technology, where he developed Kinetic Inductance Detectors made from NbTiN and Al and was the first to show photon noise limited performance at astronomically relevant loading.
-After his PhD, Reinier did a 2-year post-doc at the Institut d’Astrophysique Spatiale in Paris developing a system to test the effect of high-energy particles on new cryogenic detector technologies.
+In addition, he identified an unusual population of radio-loud optically-quiet AGN in actively star forming galaxies.
+After his PhD, Reinier did a 2-year post-doc at the Institut d’Astrophysique Spatiale in Paris where he led an observational campaign using optical and mm-wave observations to study this population in detail.
+In parallel, he developed a system to test the effect of high-energy particles on new cryogenic detector technologies.

 JPL Postdoc Research Day – Best Poster Award (2021)